KJWoo99/Paper-AI-in-Healthcare-Concerns-Strategies/README.md

 # AI in Healthcare: Concerns and Development Strategies

-This repository contains a mock academic paper created as part of a university assignment.
+This repository contains a MOCK Academic Paper created as part of a UNIVERSITY ASSIGNMENT.
 The paper explores concerns and development strategies for Artificial Intelligence (AI) in the healthcare field.

 ## Important Note